Orange-OpenSource/ods-android/docs/components/Buttons.md

 Parameter | Default value | Description
 -- | -- | --
-`checked: Boolean` | | Controls the checked state of the button `onCheckedChange: (Boolean) -> Unit` | | Callback to be invoked when the button is checked `uncheckedIcon: OdsIconButtonIcon` | | Icon to be displayed when the button is unchecked `checkedIcon: OdsIconButtonIcon` | | Icon to be displayed when the button is checked `modifier: Modifier` | `Modifier` | `Modifier` to be applied to the button `enabled: Boolean` | `true` | Controls the enabled state of the button.
+`checked: Boolean` | | Controls the checked state of the button `onCheckedChange: (Boolean) -> Unit` | | Callback invoked when the button is checked `uncheckedIcon: OdsIconButtonIcon` | | Icon displayed when the button is unchecked `checkedIcon: OdsIconButtonIcon` | | Icon displayed when the button is checked `modifier: Modifier` | `Modifier` | `Modifier` applied to the button `enabled: Boolean` | `true` | Controls the enabled state of the button.
 When `false`, this button will not be clickable.
-`displaySurface: OdsDisplaySurface` | `OdsDisplaySurface.Default` | `OdsDisplaySurface` to be applied to the button.
+`displaySurface: OdsDisplaySurface` | `OdsDisplaySurface.Default` | `OdsDisplaySurface` applied to the button.
 It allows to force the button display on light or dark surface.
 By default, the appearance applied is based on the system night mode value.
 {:.table}

 #### XML implementation